IKIM-Essen/ClusterDocs/docs/index.md

   [ClusterDocs NG TL;DR](tldr.md).
 - Everyone begins with [Class 1: safe access](course/class-01-safe-access.md).
 - Use the [course overview](course/index.md) when you want the complete fifteen-class sequence.
-- Preparing for the service transition: read [what is changing](rollout/index.md).
+- Connecting now: use the [current RCC connection-name guidance](connecting/stable-endpoints.md).
 - Working with human biomedical data: complete [Class 11](course/class-11-biomedical-data-privacy.md) before transfer or analysis.
 - Looking up a command after training: use the [day-to-day reference](reference/index.md).
 - Connecting a laboratory instrument or acquisition workstation: see